-Decorating this area is challenging enough all on its own.
+Figuring out how to decorate around a corner tv is challenging enough all on its own.
 There’s no sense in piling on with specialty equipment, extra cords, measurements, levels, etc.

 Avoid using floor lamps or indoor plants that may obstruct or distract from the TV viewing area.

 Smaller plants, especially low-maintenance ones, are your best choice around the TV.

 You may also keep away from large floor lamps, especially those with multiple heads.

 They can be hard to position in a way where they don’t impede the television screen.
 Moreover, they’ll unevenly light the screen at night.

 Don’t place chairs right next to a corner tv or directly under a mounted tv.